rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-build.md

 The object of this tutorial is to succintly present
 <strong>step-by-step</strong> instructions
-to setup Docker on Mac OSX and CentOS.
+to build Docker images on Mac OSX and CentOS.

 {% include _intro.html %}

 ## VMs vs. Docker #